The Time Traveler's Wife: Reception

 Reviewers praised Niffenegger's characterization of Henry and Clare, particularly their emotional depth.
 Michelle Griffin of The Age noted that although Henry "is custom-designed for the fantasy lives of bookish ladies", his flaws, particularly his "violent, argumentative, depressive" nature, make him a strong, well-rounded character.
 Charles DeLint wrote in The Magazine of Fantasy and Science Fiction that one of Niffenegger's "greatest accomplishments" in the novel was her ability to convey the emotional growth of Clare and Henry in character arcs while at the same time alternating their perspectives.
 Stephen Amidon of The Times, however, questioned the selfishness of the central characters.

 Most reviewers were impressed with the premise of the novel, but critical of its melodramatic style.
 While Griffin praised the plot and concept as "clever", she argued that Niffenegger's writing is usually "pedestrian" and the story at times contrived.
 Heidi Darroch of the National Post agreed, contending that the story has an excess of overwrought emotional moments "which never quite add up to a fully developed plot".
 Writing in The Chicago Tribune, Carey Harrison praised the originality of the novel, specifically the intersection of child-bearing and time travel.
 Despite appreciating the novel's premise, Amidon complained that the implications of Henry's time-traveling were poorly thought out.
 For example, Henry has foreknowledge of the September 11 attacks but does nothing to try to prevent them.
 Instead, on 11 September 2001, he gets up early "to listen to the world being normal for a little while longer".
 Amidon also criticized the novel's "overall clumsiness", writing that Niffenegger is "a ham-fisted stylist, long-winded and given to sudden eruptions of cliche".
 Miriam Shaviv agreed to an extent, writing in The Jerusalem Post, "There are no original or even non-clichéd messages here.
 True love, Niffenegger seems to be telling us, is timeless, and can survive even the worst circumstances. ...
 And yet, the book is a page-turner, delicately crafted and psychologically sound."
 The Library Journal described the novel as "skillfully written with a blend of distinct characters and heartfelt emotions"; it recommended that public libraries purchase multiple copies of the book.

 Sequel

 On 23 September 2013 it was announced that a sequel to the novel was in the works.
 The sequel will focus on Henry and Clare's daughter Alba as an adult.
 She finds herself in love with two different men: Zach, a normal man, and Oliver, a musician and fellow time-traveler.
 The first 25 pages are currently available with the purchase of The Time Traveler's Wife eBook.
 In February 2014, Niffenegger estimated that the book "should be ready in 2018 or so".
 Niffenegger later announced on her Twitter that the sequel's title was to be The Other Husband, and that it would be published in 2023.
+It was announced that the sequel, renamed as Life Out of Order, would be published in October 2026.